vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > And the slain of the LORD shall be at that day from one end of the earth even unto the other end of the earth: *they shall not be lamented, neither gathered, nor buried*; they shall be dung upon the ground.
 {% ct 'Jeremiah 25:33' %}

- The second coming of Jesus kills the unrighteous due to the brightness and holiness of His presence, and they remain dead during the 1,000 years, meaning they will not have an opportunity to repent because the time to do so has run out.
+ The brightness of Jesus’ coming—His glorious, holy presence—kills the unrighteous, and they remain dead during the 1,000 years.
+They will have no opportunity to repent because the time to do so has run out.

 ## What happens to planet Earth?